AlexIII/R200/README.md

 For ALU instructions if Rd is RA, then Rs is RB and vice-versa.

 ## Important notes
 Due to the physical implementation limitations, any RAM word and LEAF register can only be read ones.
-Once the RAM location or LEAF register has been read its state becomes undefined.
-That’s why if you want to preserve value in a RAM, you must write it back to the same location immediately every time it has been read.
-In the emulator RAM a word resets to 0 after it has been read.
+Once the RAM location or LEAF register has been read, its state becomes undefined.
+That’s why if you want to preserve value in RAM, you must write it back to the same location  every time it's read.
+In the emulator RAM word resets to 0 after it's read.

 ## Emulation
 There’s simple command-line emulator available, made in C#.
 It accepts assembler file as an input, does simple preprocessing and executes the programm.
 No actual byte-code generation present.